jchengdev/GraphQL-TS-Sequelize-PgSQL/README.md

 This project is quite outdated (2018), just some (not-so-)minor fixes to make it work with Gulp and Docker.
 Updating Sequelize v4 -> v6 messed up `index.ts` (now `db.ts`) and models definitions, may still find bad workarounds.

-Original app (locked in heroku-16 stack, without Docker): https://graphql-postgres-app.herokuapp.com
+Original deployment in Heroku deactivated (no more free Dynos): https://graphql-postgres-app.herokuapp.com

 ## Ignore List